cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

     - [WiVRn](https://github.com/WiVRn/WiVRn) - Monado-based OpenXR runtime and streamer for Standalone HMDs.
     - [xrizer](https://github.com/Supreeeme/xrizer) - OpenVR > OpenXR compatibility layer.
     - [WayVR](https://github.com/wlx-team/wayvr) - An overlay application that provides desktop views and playspace drag.
         - I have my Space Drag mapped to left/right stick click, with Space Reset mapped to double-clicking the left stick.
-This does conflict with some games; in this case you can set Playspace Multiplier to 0 in WayVR's settings.
+This does conflict with some games; in this case you can set Playspace Multiplier to 0 in WayVR's Features settings.
     - SteamVR is *not* installed, and in most cases shouldn't be as it can conflict with WiVRn.

 ---